pktrigg/pylasfile/README.md

 This is going to use the stanadrd libraries from python, ie not use numpy, liblas, or external any dependencies.

 # 2DO
+* implement bit fields on point objects
-Implement writer and confirm it is a valid file
+* Implement writer and confirm it is a valid file

 # DONE
+* implement computation of scale and offset for data. geogs should be 0.0000001, grid should be 0.001
 * implemented format 0
 * moved header into bespoke class
 * Can read 2.9 million points in 2.4 seconds on my laptop, ie about a million points per second.